Skip to main content

 Zones

-A zone is a correlation between a proton and a carbon.
-Every zone has a center.
-It is a area that contains all signals.
+A zone is a correlation between a proton and a carbon (or between two protons).
+Each zone has a center and defines the area that contains the associated signals.

 Define zones